Pattaya United F.C. (2008): Pattaya United

 The team moved to Pattaya for the 2008 season, and changed its name to Pattaya United FC (The Dolphins), in their first season under the new name the team finished in 11th place in the Thai Premier League, only avoiding relegation in the final game of the season.
 However, in the following seasons, the team improved to finishing as high as sixth, and fourth in 2010 and 2011 respectively.
 The team has always been looked at as a "little brother" team to Chonburi FC as they both were owned by the Kunpluem family, an affluence local family in Chonburi province.
 The club has shown potential, winning against teams with double or triple its annual budget, winning the hearts of Thai, and Foreign fans alike.
 After spending 6 years in the TPL, the Dolphins were relegated to the 2014 Thai Division 1 League in 2014.
 During the offseason, the future of the club was uncertain with various speculations.

 However, in January 2015 the club was sold to Enigma Sports Ventures (ESV), the sporting arm of the Enigma Global.
 It marked the first change in ownership in the club history, after several lucrative bids were submitted for the Kunpluem family's consideration.
 The family and Pattaya United board felt that the club's best interest and future lie with Enigma Sports Ventures.
 The new ownership's management team moves very quickly in rebranding the club, appointing the new president is, Club's first foreign Head Coach, and securing 8 top players from TPL to play in Division One.
 Many players were former first elevens players from Muangthong United, as well as couple thai and foreign national team players.
 In 2016, Pattaya United was taken over by the Kiarti Thanee Group led by Tanet Phanichewa.

 Renaming and relocation to Samut Prakan

 At the end of season 2018, club owner decided to change the club name to Samut Prakan City and relocated to Samut Prakan Province due to local politic conflict.

 Rivalries

-The club's fierce local rivals are Chonburi and Sriracha which all are in the same province of Chonburi.
-Although the Kunpluem family previously owned all three teams, they have always competed hard against one another.
-Also, the teams over the years were not often in the same division/league as one another, when they met the games have always been the highest attendance games.
-In recent years, the rivalries between Chonburi and Pattaya have been the most highly anticipated game of the year in Chonburi Province.
+The club’s local rivals include Chonburi and Sriracha, all of which are based in Chonburi Province.
+Although the Kunpluem family previously had involvement with all three clubs, the teams have competed against each other.The clubs have not often competed in the same division; when matches have occurred, they have attracted significant attendance.
+In recent years, matches between Chonburi and Pattaya have been among the more notable fixtures in the province.